 The Bearhawk is a well mannered aircraft among tail-draggers.
 However tail-draggers as a group are more challenging to handle during take-off and landing, and this shows up in the insurance premiums and accident statistics.
 One of the most common accident types in this group is loss of directional control on landing.
 Although it is not usually associated with serious injuries (it can be), it can often be damaging and expensive.

-A viewing of the NTSB database for reported Bearhawk accidents shows a very high occurrence (17 at last count) of Loss of Directional Control on Landing (Ground loop).
+A viewing of the NTSB database for reported Bearhawk accidents shows a very high occurrence (17 at last count) of Loss of Directional Control on Ground (Ground loop).
 In addition, two more are reported to have occurred more recently.
+A number of other known LODCOG incidents have occurred that are not reflected in the database.

 The majority of these accidents occurred early in the aircraft's life, many within the first 100 hours and several in very first few hours.
 When viewed as a percentage of the total number of Bearhawk aircraft flying, the accident rate becomes significant.
 It's worth remembering that these statistics only capture events that are reported, and in the case of the NTSB, only in the USA.